elshaw82/100daysofcode/README.md

 **Thoughts**: Really enjoyed this one - may style it up to make my own.

 \*_Link(s) to work_ [Stripe Style Nav](https://github.com/elshaw82/JavaScript30-1/commit/c4a9dcb9ea30f656a6297c9fc3bb813570fd90e0)

+# Day 91: July 24 2020

+**Today's Progress**: I've been trying to better my understanding of best practices for accessibility.
+I purchased Accessibility for Everyone by Laura Kalbag before lockdown but it's in my desk drawer at work annoyingly!
+Found https://www.a11yproject.com/ to be a really good source of information and resources.

+**Thoughts**: I want to be able to create inclusive projects.
+Not as an afterthought!
+Deliberate and thoughtful work.

+\*_Link(s) to work_

+# Day 92: July 25 2020

+**Today's Progress**: I did a few JS exercises on FreeCodeCamp today.

+**Thoughts**: Interested in learning more about algorithms and data structure.

+\*_Link(s) to work_

+# Day 93: July 25 2020

+**Today's Progress**: Spent some time browsing CodePen, looking for some inspo.
+Feeling a bit flat in terms of what I should create!
+I also did a few CSS grid quizzes.

+**Thoughts**: I keep finding more and more things to learn which is exciting but also frustrating.
+I need to be a little more patient with myself.

+\*_Link(s) to work_

+# Day 94: July 26 2020

+**Today's Progress**: Played around with Figma some more.
+It's a great tool considering it's free!

+**Thoughts**: My plan for next week is to get back to JavaScript.
+I only have a few modules left to complete.

+\*_Link(s) to work_

+# Day 95: July 27 2020

+**Today's Progress**: Simple CSS loading animation today.

+**Thoughts**:

+\*_Link(s) to work_ [CSS loading animation](https://codepen.io/elshaw82/full/ZEQNbxL)